sweta2029/React-Redux/README.md

 * Redux
-  one store for the entire application allows state to be updated with dispatch(action) action- what happen in the application reducr- update the state based on action store- which brings actions and reducers together
+  one store for the entire application allows state to be updated with dispatch(action)

+  -action- what happen in the application.
+Describe the changes in the state of application. actions are js object that contain information. reducr- update the state based on action
+  -Reducers are the functions that accepts state and action as parameter and return the next state of the application.
+  (prevState,action)=> newState
+  -store- which brings actions and reducers together holds state of your application